I create innovative learning opportunities.

-Many of my consulting clients and my university students have told me that they had to unlearn and recover from what they were taught in school so that they could be successful in their careers.
-In school we are told to be quiet and keep our eyes on our own papers; at work, our supervisors ask us why we can’t be better team players.
+Many of my consulting clients and university students confided that they had to unlearn and recover from what they were taught in school in order to be successful in their careers.
+In school, we’re told to be quiet and keep our eyes on our own papers.
+At work, we’re asked why we can’t be better team players.

-This is why, after teaching at UCLA for 11 years and serving as a management consultant for startups and Fortune 100 companies, I began teaching high school courses, first in America’s fifth-largest high school in Los Angeles and later in semi-rural schools on California’s Central Coast.
-I used online tools and techniques that brought the world to my students and brought my students to the world.
-In 2009 I coined the term “Open-Source Learning” to describe a teaching philosophy that empowers students to work in partnership with their teachers and expand their networks beyond classroom walls to develop their own learning experiences that can be shared with everyone.
+When I returned from Asia I accepted teaching positions at semi-rural comprehensive high schools on California’s Central Coast.
+I continued using online tools and techniques to bring the world to my students and bring my students to the world.
+In 2009 I coined the term “Open-Source Learning” to describe a teaching philosophy that empowers students to work in partnership with their teachers and expand their networks beyond classroom walls to develop personally meaningful learning experiences that can be shared with everyone.

 Why work to expand the benefits of learning beyond my own classroom?
 Because students and educators are suffering.
 Everyone in school is trying to comply with rules and standards that often work directly against their learning and well-being.
 The result is that too many high school and college graduates leave school without a healthy approach to living, or a working understanding of the internet, or conflict, or critical thinking, or interdisciplinary design principles that will empower them to solve problems and identify opportunities.

 I developed the “five fitnesses” – mental, physical, civic, spiritual, and technological — as a way to categorize and account for the capacities graduates need to thrive as global citizens.